-Salesforce.com SMS Mashup using StrikeIron SMS Web Service
+Salesforce.com SMS Mashup Using the StrikeIron SMS Web Service

-StrikeIron Business Mashup contest occured during MashupCamp 4, which took place at July 18-19, 2007 in Mountain View, CA. More information is available at http://www.mashupcamp.com
+The StrikeIron Business Mashup contest occured during MashupCamp 4, which took place at July 18-19, 2007 in Mountain View, CA. More information is available at http://www.mashupcamp.com.

 Can I see a demo of the mashup?

-Live Mashup Demo is available at the official mashup contest website, found at http://www.sitapps.net/qedcontest/show/pg/StrikeIron_Apatar_Test.
+A live Mashup demo is available at the official mashup contest website, found at http://www.sitapps.net/qedcontest/show/pg/StrikeIron_Apatar_Test.
 Please note that you have to be register (registration is free) in order to use/edit the mashup.

 What does this mashup do?

-a) Contact information (name and mobile phone number)
+a) Contact information (a name and mobile phone number)

-b) The last order placed by a customer (name of the Item purchased)
+b) The last order placed by a customer (the name of an Item purchased)

 c) The length of time between the current date and the last order

-The mashup displays aggregated information in simple format, allowing salesforce.com user send a personal SMS message to the appropriate Salesforce.com record.
+The mashup displays aggregated information in a simple format, allowing a Salesforce.com user to send a personal SMS message to the appropriate Salesforce.com record.

-Scenarios when such mashup may be used to gain sagnificant return on its implementation include personal follow ups after a direct mail campaigns, reminders on events (store visits, webinars, conference calls) etc.
+Scenarios when such a mashup may be used to gain sagnificant return on its implementation include personal follow ups after a direct mail campaigns, reminders on events (store visits, webinars, conference calls), etc.